|TOP 100 Things to do in Sydney, Australia|

 70 Circular Quay

-You will find yourself in a place with the Sydney Opera House to one side, the Sydney Harbour Bridge to the other, ferries and water in front of you, train station, cafes and restaurants behind.
+You will find yourself in a place with the Opera House to one side, the Bridge to the other, ferries and water in front of you, train station, cafes and restaurants behind.
 You may notice street performers and, unless it is early or late in the day, you'll hear a fair amount of noise.
 You may also find it necessary stand aside for hordes of people rushing by.
 This place is called Circular Quay.

 80 Blues Point Reserve